Lakshmi-Sindhu-P/Spotify-Regression/README.md

 ## 📌 Problem Statement

-This project aims to identify key audio features and metadata that significantly influence the total playback time (`msPlayed`) of songs on Spotify.
-We build a regression model using both continuous and categorical attributes to better understand user engagement patterns with music.
+This project investigates which audio features and metadata influence a listener’s engagement with songs, measured by `msPlayed` (milliseconds played).
+Using multiple regression analysis, we aim to predict playback time and uncover meaningful patterns across genres and artists.

 ---